Magbeth/Rest_Blog/README.md

 # Spring_blog_LeverX_lab
-Practice Spring project for LeverX labs
+Practice Spring project for LeverX labs.
 Simple REST blog with article and comment view and adding.
 Articles can be searched by tags.
-TagCloud counts articles numder with specified tag.
+TagCloud counts articles number with specified tag.

 Authorization passes through JWT tokens.